thi-truong/thi-truong.github.io/_pages/contributions.md

 author_profile: true
 ---

 Below are some of my materials prepared for introductory college and university upper-division teaching, and recent contributions to social justice in STEM.
 I have taught laboratory components of oceanography, mineralogy, petrology, and general geology classes.
+I have facilitated 2 panel discussions (WOC panel AAPIiG International Scholars) amd 2 conference activities (GSA Pardee, SNC).

 # Example tutorial for optical mineralogy students